 "There is not so much personal antagonism as you think.
-If Purcell and Mansfield, who are about the same age, were placed, like Selkirk, on a solitary island, where the sound of church-going bells were never heard, how long do you suppose their personal antagonism would be maintained?".
+If Purcell and Mansfield, who are about the same age, were placed, like Selkirk, on a solitary island, where the sound of church-going bells were never heard, how long do you suppose their personal antagonism would be maintained?"

-"Until they became hungry !"
+"Until they became hungry!"

-"Exactly !
-The bishop would forget his infallible dogma, and swallow gopher on Friday; while Mansfield would soon consider him as one of the elect, and be as fraternal with him as Tam O'Shanter was with Souter Johnnie, after "they had been fou for weeks thegither."
-It is their devilish creeds that disunite them, and 'break up nature's social union.""
+"Exactly!
+The bishop would forget his infallible dogma, and swallow gopher on Friday; while Mansfield would soon consider him as one of the elect, and be as fraternal as was Tam O'Shanter with Souter Johnnie, when they were 'fou for weeks thegither.'
+It is their devilish creeds that disunite them, and 'break up nature's social union.'"

-"It will always be so !"
+"It will always be so!"

 "No, it won't!
 Nature will develop men too large to sit in pews, and too noble to be fettered by creeds.
-To these the door-way to the spirit-world shall be open, and the dread and mystery of death shall be removed.
+To these the door-way to the spirit-world will be open, and the dread and mystery of death will be removed.
 Such men are now living, and their number is increasing day by day."